abhi0395/qsoabsfind/README.md

 Key Features
 --------
 - **Automated and Flexible Search Window**: The code can dynamically define the observed-frame wavelength search window for each absorber system.
 Detailed definitions are provided in the [Search Window Documentation](https://qsoabsfind.readthedocs.io/en/latest/searchwindows.html).
-Additionally, user can also provide the wavelength boundaries to search for metal systems through the search parameter config file.
+Additionally, user can also provide the wavelength boundaries to search for metal systems through the search parameter constants file.
 - **Flexible Search Parameters:** Supports both default settings and user-provided custom search parameters for metal absorber detection.
+Please use the constant file format as described in ``qsoabsfind.constants``.
 - **Adaptive S/N convolution**: Detects doublet absorbers in low-resolution quasar spectra using a convolution-based, adaptive signal-to-noise method.
 - **Gaussian profile fitting**: Accurately models absorption lines to extract parameters like equivalent width, FWHM, and central wavelength.
 - **Rigorous selection criteria**: Identifies the best absorber candidates based on physically motivated thresholds and doublet properties.
 Optionally uses chi2 statistics to get the confidence level of the selected candidates.